NicHanks/CSharp-Projects/README.md

 # cse210-student-template
 Nicholas Hanks
-//yolo second copy fixed the red class squiggly
+yolo second copy fixed the red class squiggly

 This repository contains the starter code for many different projects.
 They are arranged as follows: